davidjoelhall/davidjoelhall.github.io/_posts/2019-05-11-where-do-things-go.markdown

 - memories
 - pictures

-Each of these are a potentially very different _things_.
+Each of these are potentially very different _things_.
 However, it's safe to expect them to fall into these ballparks:

 Tasks - a to-do of sorts, something that needs to be done Notes - a reference or how-to for my later self